 Baseboard Heating Systems

-Baseboard heaters are usually installed as a supplemental heating solution.
-They come in two forms based on their distribution: hot water baseboard heaters, also known as hydronic systems, and electric baseboard heaters.
+Baseboard heaters are usually installed as supplemental heating.
+They come in two forms, based on their distribution: hot-water baseboard heaters, also known as hydronic systems, and electric baseboard heaters.

-Hot water baseboard heaters work pretty much like the radiant heating system but are more of an updated version.
-As the hot water flows through the pipes, it goes to a series of baseboard heating units that radiate the heat into the room through thin metallic components (fins) surrounding the pipes.
-This system can use fuel, solar, natural gas, propane, fuel oil, or electricity as source fuel.
+Hot-water baseboard heaters work pretty much like radiant heating systems, but are more of an updated version.
+As hot water flows through the pipes, it passes through a series of baseboard heating units that radiate heat into the room via thin metallic components (fins) surrounding the pipes.
+This system can use fuel, solar, natural gas, propane, fuel oil, or electricity as a source of fuel.

 The electric version distributes heat through electricity rather than water.
 Since the radiation begins at the baseboards, warm air goes up into the room while colder air moves down to be heated.